Skip to main content

 This post is part of the NServiceBus Learning Path.

 There’s something dangerous lurking in your software.
 Not just the general lurking, murky, ickiness you might expect.
-Oh no, it’s much worse than that.
-It’s something specific.
-Something big; something ugly.
+Something big…something ugly.
 There might even be more than one.
 It can’t decide if it’s angry or hungry or both.
 All it knows is it’s having a very bad day.

 🔗Lipstick on a pig

 Of course, we don’t call them batch jobs anymore.
 We call them scheduled tasks.
 But this is just window dressing; they’re still the same thing.
-Call it what you will, a batch job is a great big ogre with a bloody knife and a great big battle axe.
-It comes around in the middle of the night and takes its great big battle axe and bashes it against your great big database.
+Call it what you will, a batch job is a great big mountain troll with a giant spiked club.
+It comes around in the middle of the night and takes its great big club and bashes it against your great big database.

 And tonight, while you were sleeping, that batch job failed.
 Someone had insomnia and was actually using the system in the middle of the night, so there was a deadlock, and the batch job failed somewhere in the middle of updating 74 million records.